 What is Urban Maestro about?

-The quality of the urban environment derives from various projects, interventions, and policy decisions over time.
-They are the collective work of multiple stakeholders – public, private, and community – but are not always of a quality that we would aspire to see.
+The quality of the urban environment derives from various interventions and policy decisions over time and reflects the collective work of multiple stakeholders – public, private and community.

 At its core, the coordination and support action Urban Maestro aims to understand and encourage innovation in the field of urban design governance through a better understanding of alternative non-regulatory (‘soft power’) approaches and their contribution to the quality of the built environment.

-Urban Maestro was launched in 2019 as a unique research project and is led by three partners, the United Nations Human Settlements Programme (UN-Habitat), the Bouwmeester Maître Architecte of Brussels (BMA) and the University College of London (UCL), and is funded by the European Union’s Horizon 2020 research and innovation programme.
+Urban Maestro was launched in 2019 by three partners: the United Nations Human Settlements Programme (UN-Habitat), the Bouwmeester Maître Architecte of Brussels (BMA) and the University College of London (UCL).
+It is funded by the European Union’s Horizon 2020 research and innovation programme.

 To structure the analysis and build a common understanding, the Urban Maestro team developed an analytical framework and a typology of the tools available to public authorities in order to positively influence the outcomes of the design processes.